dos-group/syncmesh/README.md

 This README only provides a short overview of the project and some tools/scripts.
 For an extensive documentation on Syncmesh, read the wiki: [Syncmesh Wiki](https://github.com/DSPJ2021/syncmesh/wiki)

+## Repository Structure

+- `functions` contains the syncmesh function with all relevant functionality and deployment .yml files
+- `infrastructure` contains all terraform cloud infrastructure setup and test scripts, as well as configurations for the different scenarios
+- `mongo_event_listener` contains the event listener that accompanies the MongoDB for event-driven infrastructure.
+It can be either launched as a standalone script or inside a docker container
+- `evaluation` includes evaluation jupyter notebooks with relevant graphs and performance comparisons

 ## Misc.
 Scripts

 - `minikube_node_setup.sh`: sets up an openfaas instance in the minikube cluster and also mongodb in the same namespace